briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 ## Criterion Nine: Budget Appropriateness (1600 chars)

-All funds will be allocated to salary for B. Connelly, who will lead model development, run simulations, analyze data, and lead preparation for all manuscripts that result.
+All funds will be allocated to salary for Connelly, who will lead model development, run simulations, analyze data, and lead preparation for all manuscripts that result.
+Computational resources for simulations will be funded by a grant to Connelly from Google.

 ## Criterion Ten: Overall Quality

 ## Diversity plan (1600 characters maximum)

 ## Data management plan (1600 characters maximum)

+We are committed to practices that facilitate the maintenance and dissemination of all data produced during and after the duration of the proposed research in a manner consistent with the requirements defined by the NSF as specified in the Grant Proposal Guide.
+It is a primary concern that all data related to this project are accessible, understandable, usable, and clearly demonstrate the methods used in order to be repeatable.
+For the purposes of this project, we define data to be software, configuration files, and result data.
+We include published figures, plots, and tables of data used for making plots as well as curriculum materials for educational and outreach programs.
+All data will be stored in plain-text formats and will be readable by freely-available software.
+Descriptive metadata will be included in order to sufficiently annotate all result data and configuration files, as well as to indicate the steps necessary to regenerate those data.
+All data will be made publically available and released under licensed approved by the [Open Source Initiative](http://opensource.org).

 ## Comments (1600 characters maximum)